Home » Home Styling Tips » How to Decorate an Open Concept Home

 4. Open Floor Plan: Define Space with Rugs

+Rugs are essential for decorating an open concept home.
+A good rug can change an entire space.
+Plus, they’re functional and protect the floors.
 But, rugs also play a super important role in defining a space for an open concept home.
 Basically, that’s a fancy way of saying they tell our brains, “hey look, this is the living room.
 See I’ve outlined it for you.”
 This lets us know subconsciously how this space functions.
 Defining spaces with rugs even works in the kitchen with long runners.

 my large open entryway that walked right into living room, defined by large rug, baskets, and console table

-Ok, this is one of my very favorite tricks for dealing with open concept living rooms.
+Ok, this is one of my very favorite tricks for decorating open concept living rooms.
 By adding wall fixtures, like shelves, hooks, and light sconces we create more dimension to a space.
 Open concept can often feel like one big box and this is a great way to add character and make it a little less boxy.

 6. How to Use Accent Walls in Open Concept